A Physical Interpretation of Imaginary Time Delay

-In Ref. \cite{Asano2016} there are also predictions made about the maximum time and frequency shifts that can be created by a given scattering system.
-The bounds represent the amplification of time delay (center frequency shift) from the scale of the inverse mode linewidth (mode linewidth) to that of the pulse duration (bandwidth).
-This amplification is analogous to that experienced for expectation values in quantum weak measurement \cite{Asano2016} and superoscillatory functions \cite{Berry06,Berry09}.
-The bounds on time and frequency shifts are given by, $D_{\text{t,max}} = \pm \frac{1}{\sqrt{2}\tilde{\Delta}}$ and $D_{\omega,max} = \pm \frac{\tilde{\Delta}}{\sqrt{2}}$ respectively.
+Asano, \textit{et al} also make predictions for the maximum time and frequency shifts that can be created by a given scattering system in the critical coupling limit.
+These upper bounds are analogous to those for expectation values in quantum weak measurements,\cite{Asano2016} and superoscillatory functions \cite{Berry06,Berry09}.
+The bounds on time and frequency shifts are given by, $D_{\text{t,max}} = \pm \frac{1}{\sqrt{2}\tilde{\Delta}}$ and $D_{\omega,max} = \pm \frac{\tilde{\Delta}}{\sqrt{2}}$, respectively.
 In our case, for the pulses with a 1 MHz bandwidth, this would result in $D_{\text{t,max}} \approx 265$ ns and $D_{\omega,max} \approx 12$ Rad/$\mu$s, while for the 5 MHz bandwidth pulse case one has $D_{\text{t,max}} \approx 53$ ns and $D_{\omega,max} \approx 59$ Rad/$\mu$s.
-Our data for both of these cases, presented in Fig. \ref{mainresults} (as well as Fig. 5 in Section IV of Ref.~\cite{SuppMat}), are clearly well within these bounds.
-Our ring-graph measurement is in the strong-coupling limit, leading to reduced values of time-delay amplification \cite{Asano2016}.
+Our data for both of these cases, presented in Fig. \ref{mainresults} (as well as Fig. 5 in Section IV of Ref.~\cite{SuppMat}), are clearly well within these bounds, which is expected because the graph measurement is in the strong-coupling limit.

-One interesting observation is that the imaginary part of complex time delay produces changes in the carrier frequency so as to decrease the amount of absorption of the transmitted pulse \cite{garrett1970,Macke03}.
-Related to this, Ref. \cite{Talukder01} show a clear deviation from exponential decrease of laser intensity with propagation distance in a dispersive absorbing medium, showing that the light is less attenuated at greater distances than one would expect.
-In the case of a scattering system with gain, it has also been noted that the center frequency shift will be towards (rather than away from) the gain mode \cite{garrett1970,Macke03}.

-Our work generalizes that of Asano, \textit{et al}. \cite{Asano2016} in the sense that our predictions for $D_t$ and $D_{\omega}$ are not tied to any particular model of transmission near a resonant mode.
-We have shown that complex time delay derived from frequency-domain data provides model-free predictions for the pulse modifications due to scattering.
-This includes frequencies that are far from resonant modes, where the analytical approximations are no longer valid.
+Our work generalizes that of Asano, \textit{et al}. \cite{Asano2016} in the sense that our results for $D_t$ and $D_{\omega}$ are not tied to any particular model of transmission near a resonant mode.
+We have shown instead that complex time delay derived from frequency-domain data provides model-free predictions for the pulse modifications due to scattering.
+We have shown that this includes frequencies that are far from resonant modes, where the analytical approximations are no longer valid.